Dead minke whale washes up on Acadian Peninsula | CBC News

 The Department of Fisheries and Oceans is investigating the discovery of a dead minke whale that washed up earlier this week on a beach on the Acadian Peninsula in northeastern New Brunswick.

-Residents first noticed the whale on Tuesday evening off the shore in Cap-Bateau, in the community of Lamèque.
+Residents first noticed the whale on Tuesday evening off the shore of Cap-Bateau, in the community of Lamèque.

 A spokesperson for DFO confirmed the dead whale is a minke and said more information would be released at a later time.

-Denise Thibodeau was walking along the beach of Cap-Bateau around 6 p.m.
-Tuesday when she first spotted the whale several metres offshore.
+Denise Thibodeau was walking along the beach at Cap-Bateau around 6 p.m. on Tuesday when she first spotted the whale, several metres offshore.

 Armandine Haché, who lives next to the beach, saw the dead minke around midday Wednesday, when it was closer to the beach.
 She said she reported the sighting to authorities and saw fisheries officers on the scene Wednesday afternoon.